rhetoric101/sally-test/README.md

       </td>

       <td>
-        Your app or platform where your site is hosted must meet browser's standard [compatibility requirements](/docs/browser/new-relic-browser/getting-started/compatibility-requirements-new-relic-browser). **Exception:** CSP restrictions prevent you from linking an APM app for browser monitoring.
+        <p>Your app or platform where your site is hosted must meet browser's standard  <a href="https://docs.newrelic.com/docs/browser/new-relic-browser/getting-started/compatibility-requirements-new-relic-browser">compatibility requirements</a>. **Exception:** CSP restrictions prevent you from linking an APM app for browser monitoring.</p>
       </td>
     </tr>